 Thank you to Pomo Pizzaria for hosting me to facilitate this article.

 When was the last time you went to an Italian restaurant?
 I mean a real Italian restaurant.
 Not a NY style Italian that really serves American food with Italian names.
-I’m talking about an Italian restaurant where almost the majority of the ingredients come from Italy.
+I’m talking about an Italian restaurant in Scottsdale where almost the majority of the ingredients come from Italy.
 And again, not some commercial European business importing low quality Italian olive oil.
 I mean high-end Italian ingredients sourced for their quality and authenticity, regardless of their cost.

 But enough about how great the place is, let’s take a look at the food I tried…